cityofaustin/digital-services-style-guide/_words/make-content-easier-to-read.md

 See tips from the [Conscious Style Guide](http://consciousstyleguide.com/) to create inclusive content.

 ## Context
 When users visit your page, they should be able understand what is on the page, the purpose of the page, and what actions they can take.
 A user should easily be able to answer the question: “What is this?”

 Avoid assuming that a user is familiar with your content.
 If they have to read the entire page first to understand what it is, then the page is lacking context.

-For example, the page below is not clear to user what it is from first reading it.
+For example, the content below is not clear to the user what it is about from first reading it:

 #### Learn
-* Grow your skills
+* Grow your skills.
-* Become a better you
+* Become a better you.
-* Our instructors are certified and qualified
+* Our instructors are certified and qualified.

 A better way to write this and give this page context would be:

 #### Take a Ceramics Class
 Learn hand building techniques for sculpting clay and create beautiful works of art in this 4-week course.
 Beginners are welcome.
 The next class starts March 20.

-To help you keep in mind context while writing, ask yourself:
-* Who is the user reading this content?
-* What is the purpose of this content?
-* Why is the user accessing this content?
-* At what point will they come across this content and why?
-* What kind of emotional or mind state will they be in when they have to access the content?

-This will help you focus on writing your content clearer and make sure that you give the user the context they need to understand your content.
+Sign up for the [ceramics class here.]

 ## Design-Agnostic
 A page’s layout will change depending on the size of the user’s device.
 It’s important to not include any language that references an item’s position on a page to ensure the content doesn’t conflict with what the viewer is seeing on their device.